gpalou4/iNMDeff/README.md

 # Individual NMD efficiency (iNMDeff)

-Repository to reproduce analysis, figures and tables of the research article "_Variable efficiency of nonsense-mediated mRNA decay across human tissues, tumors and individuals_", by Guillermo Palou-Márquez and Fran Supek (2025).
+This repository contains code to reproduce analysis, figures and tables of the research article "_Variable efficiency of nonsense-mediated mRNA decay across human tissues, tumors and individuals_", by Guillermo Palou-Márquez and Fran Supek (2025).

+In brief, we estimated individual NMD efficiency (iNMDeff) from matched RNA-seq and WES data via two complementary methods: endogenous target gene (ETG) and allele-specific expression (ASE) of germline premature termination codons.
+The framework enables systematic assessment of NMD variability across tumors, tissues and individuals, identification of genetic factors modulating NMD activity, and associations with cancer outcomes and immunotherapy response.

 <p align="center">
   <img